-We treat an emergency as an event that requires prompt coordination of persons or property to protect the safety, health or welfare of people or to limit damage to property.
+An emergency is any event that requires prompt coordination of persons or property to protect the safety, health or welfare of people or to limit damage to property.
 Lethbridge’s most common emergencies are weather related; snow, flood, fire, and/or high winds.
 The City also prepares for industrial, chemical and rail accidents as well as power outages.

 What does the City do in an emergency?

 When an Incident Commander (Fire or Police) arrives on scene, they determine the resources required to support the event taking place.
-The Commander connects with the Chief on Call and agrees to activate the Emergency Operations Centre (EOC) located in the new downtown Fire headquarters on 207 4th Avenue South.
+The Commander connects with the Chief on Call and agrees to activate the Emergency Coordination Centre (EcC) located in the new downtown Fire headquarters on 207 4th Avenue South.

-When the EOC is opened the City utilizes modern technology that contacts emergency officials with one call.
-Responders acknowledge they have heard the message and the Fire Chief is able to keep track of who is on route to the EOC.
+When the ECC is opened the City utilizes modern technology that contacts emergency officials with one call.
+Responders acknowledge they have heard the message and the Fire Chief is able to keep track of who is on route to the ECC.

-Depending on the size and nature of the emergency, a partial or full activation of the EOC is determined.
+Depending on the size and nature of the emergency, a partial or full activation of the ECC is determined.
 In the case of a full activation the following people gather together:

-• Emergency Operations Centre Director- Fire Chief or Chief on Call
+• Emergency Coordination Centre Director- Fire Chief or Chief on Call

-• Emergency Operations Centre Coordinator- Deputy Chief and/or Emergency Management Coordinator
+• Emergency Coordination Centre Coordinator- Deputy Chief and/or Emergency Management Coordinator

 • Chief of Operations- Typically the agency affected the most by the emergency.